 The first part of your visit will be spent with a patient advocate.
 You will then see a clinician and complete required lab work before leaving the clinic.
 You will most likely receive a prescription for HRT that same day, unless the provider has a medical concern that would prevent you from starting HRT.
 STI testing is also available at your New Gender Care appointment.

-Unfortunately, the wait time is 3-5 months for all new patients.
-We are unable to provide HRT refills until you have been seen for your initial New Gender Care appointment.
+Unfortunately, the wait time is the same for all new patients.
+We are unable to provide HRT prescriptions until you have been seen for your initial New Gender Care appointment.

 No, we will set you up for a new patient PrEP appointment first.
 Your New Gender Care appointment will be scheduled out to next available.

 No. State law prevents providers from treating patients across state lines.
 All patients must reside in the State of Texas to receive care.